PhraseApp-Blog/next-intl-demo/README.md

 ## Notes

-- This is completed demo after localization.
-If you want the starter project before localization, check out the `start` branch.
+- This is the completed demo after localization.
+If you want the starter project before localization check out the `start` branch.
 - This project was bootstrapped with [Create Next App](https://nextjs.org/docs/pages/api-reference/create-next-app)
 - This demo uses the stable version of next-intl.
 If you want the previous demo that uses the beta version, check out the `archive-main-2023-09` branch.